nodejs/nodejs.dev/src/documentation/0000-node-fs-fd-use-case-write-method/article.md

 position<number> : It is used to specify from which byte to start writeing in the file content.

 string: Writes the string to the file specified by fd.
+encoding: The default encoding value is UTF-8.

-callback: It is a function that receives err<NodeJS.ErrnoException>, byteswrite<number> and buffer<NodeJS.ArrayBufferView> to which the write bytes where written and stored.
+callback: It is a function that receives err<NodeJS.ErrnoException> and byteswritte<number>.

 Example ::